debugtalk/AppiumBooster/README.md

 After the testcases are finished, export to CSV format, and put the csv files under `ios/testcases/` directory.

-## run
+## start

 Once the testcases are done, you are ready to run automation test on your app.

 Run the automation testcases is very easy.
-You can execute `ruby run.rb -h` in the project root directory to see the usage.
+You can execute `ruby start.rb -h` in the project root directory to see the usage.

 ```
-➜  AppiumBooster git:(master) ✗ ruby run.rb -h
+➜  AppiumBooster git:(master) ✗ ruby start.rb -h
-Usage: run.rb [options]
+Usage: start.rb [options]
     -p, --app_path <value>           Specify app path
     -t, --app_type <value>           Specify app type, ios or android
     -f, --testcase_file <value>      Specify testcase file